goauthentik/authentik/website/docs/add-secure-apps/applications/manage_apps.md

 3. In the **New application** wizard, define the application details, the provider type, bindings for the application.

     - **Application**: provide a name, an optional group for the type of application, the policy engine mode, and optional UI settings.

     - **Choose a Provider**: Select the provider types for this application.

     - **Configure a Provider**: Provide a name (or accept the auto-provided name), the authorization flow to use for this provider, and any additional required configurations.

-- **Configure Bindings**: To manage the display of the new application on the **My applications** page, you can optionally define [bindings](../flows-stages/bindings/index.md) for a specific policy, group, or user.
-To do so in the Wizard, click **Bind existing policy/group/user** to add a binding.
-You can select an existing policy binding, or create a new binding specifically for a group or user.
-For example, if you select **User** and then choose an existing user from the drop-down menu, you create a new binding between the user and this specific application.
+    - **Configure Bindings**: To manage the display of the new application on the **My applications** page, you can optionally create a [binding](../flows-stages/bindings/index.md) between the application and a specific policy, group, or user.
 Note that if you do not define any bindings, then all users have access to the application.
-For more information, refer to [authorization](#authorization).
+For more information about user access, refer to our documentation about [authorization](#policy-driven-authorization) and [hiding an application](#hide-applications).

 4. On the **Review and Submit Application** panel, review the configuration for the new application and its provider, and then click **Submit**.

-## Authorization

-Application access can be configured using either (Policy) bindings or Application Entitlements.

-### Policy-driven authorization
+## Policy-driven authorization

-To use a policy to control which users or groups can access an application, click on an application in the applications list, and select the **Policy/Group/User Bindings** tab.
+To use a [policy](../../customize/policies/index.md) to control which users or groups can access an application, click on an application in the applications list, and select the **Policy/Group/User Bindings** tab.
 There you can bind users/groups/policies to grant them access.
 When nothing is bound, everyone has access.
 Binding a policy restricts access to specific Users or Groups, or by other custom policies such as restriction to a set time-of-day or a geographic region.

 By default, all users can access applications when no policies are bound.